Welcome! Here are the website rules, as well as some tips for using this forum.

 It's possible the tankless coil has sludge in it.

 The water level should be at least halfway up the sight glass, that is.
-It should completely cover the tankless coil.—
+It should completely cover the tankless coil.

 No paste on the aquastat.
 But it’s in all the way.
 I’ll grab some paste.
 No water in the glass.
 I just filled it to half way 2 days ago.
 Not sure what’s up with that.
 No leaks as far as I can see.
-The VXT feeder comes on from time to time but it’s obviously not keeping it full enough.0
+The VXT feeder comes on from time to time but it’s obviously not keeping it full enough.

 If you just fed the boiler and now there's no water in the glass, and running out of DHW, you've got a leaker.

 Is that a Hartford loop?
 Doesn't look like it from that angle.
-It might be leaking backwards right out of the return .0 -
+It might be leaking backwards right out of the return .

-is there steam puffing out your chimney?known to beat dead horses0
+is there steam puffing out your chimney?

 @AlpinaB7

 Doesn't sound good when a boiler is loosing water and there is none to be found.
 When you get a warmer day shut the boiler down.
 When it is luke warm fill it up...over fill it until the steam supply pipe gets cold then shut it off and let it sit for an hour or so look for leaks.
-And while it's running check for steam coming out of the chimney as @neilc mentioned0 -
+And while it's running check for steam coming out of the chimney as @neilc mentioned

 I had the boiler technician here today.
 He took off the stack and there are several holes in the boiler.
 Time for a new one.